-5.2.
-Twitter, traditional news and sovereign spreads in the GIIPS
+5.2 Twitter, Traditional News, and Sovereign Spreads in the GIIPS

 The previous section provides evidence of a bidirectional content feed between the two sources of news dissemination; furthermore, Twitter feeds in content the traditional news outlets more systematically than the other way around.
-In this section, we move on to examine whether the predictive capacity of Twitter towards the bond market is above and beyond the respective capacity of the traditional news media.
-More specifically, we assess the predictive capacity of the two news sources over the sovereign bond spreads (S{jt}) for the GIIPS (Greece, Ireland, Italy, Portugal, Spain) and France (hence, j = 1,...,6) by estimating Eq.
-2 for the multivariate vector $W(t) = (S{jt}, M{kt}, L{jt}, D{jt}, E_t, G_t)$.23 We follow
+In this section, we move on to examine whether the predictive capacity of Twitter toward the bond market is above and beyond the respective capacity of the traditional news media.
+More specifically, we assess the predictive capacity of the two news sources over the sovereign bond spreads $(S{jt})$ for the GIIPS (Greece, Ireland, Italy, Portugal, Spain) and France (hence, j = 1, ..., 6) by estimating equation (2) for the multivariate vector $W(t) = (S{jt}, M{kt}, L{jt}, D{jt}, E_t, G_t)$ .
+We follow Dergiades, Milas, and Panagiotidis (2015) in capturing country-specific idiosyncratic risk by two types of risk, that is, the credit or default risk, $D{jt}$ , and the liquidity risk, $L{jt}$ , while the international risk is quantified by the common Eurozone risk, $E_t$ , and the global financial risk, $G_t$ .